Relaxation to equilibrium of generalized East processes on ${\mathbb{Z}}^d$: Renormalization group analysis and energy-entropy competition: Algorithmic construction of an efficient bottleneck

-\subsection{Some structural properties of $\partial A_*$}
+\subsection{Some structural properties of \texorpdfstring{$\partial A_*$}{$partial A_*$}}

-Analogously to the one dimensional case (cf. \cite{CFM}*{Lemma 5.11} ), in order to compute the cardinality of the boundary of the bottleneck $\partial A_*$ we need to prove a structural result for the configurations in $\partial A_*$.
+Analogously to the one-dimen\-sional case (cf. \cite{CFM}, Lemma~5.11), in order to compute the cardinality of the boundary of the bottleneck $\partial A_*$, we need to prove a structural result for the configurations in $\partial A_*$.